CentauriSoldier/LuaEx/README.md

 ###### Exceptions:
 In **for loops**, sometimes '*x*' is used to indicate active index while '*k*' and '*v*' are used (when using pairs/ipairs) to reference the key and value of a table respectively.
 This shorthand is used often when the purpose and process of the loop is self-evident or easily determined at a glance.

-Global variables that are directory paths begin with **_** and ***do not*** have a variable prefix.
+Global directory paths begin with **_** and ***do not*** have a variable prefix.
 E.g., _Scripts

 In class methods, the first two arguments--the instance object and the class data table respectively) are written as '*this*' and '*cdat*' while the third argument in a child class constructor—the parent constructor method—is written as '*super*'.
 Additionally, In any method that accepts the input of another class instance, the variable is written as '*other*' (or as '*left*' and '*right*' in metamethods).
 This intentional and obvious deviation from convention makes these variables stand out clearly.
 Within methods, cdat.pri (and other class data tables) may be set as ```local pri = cdat.pri; ```.

 Class name are *PascalCase*.